Sumit Sambhal Lega: Production

 The series is an adaptation of Everybody Loves Raymond with a similar essence from the original version along with some deviations and a mix of Indian culture and nuances.
 For instance, Sumit (Raymond's Indian character) and his family along with his parents live in the same house itself as seen in Indian tradition while in the original version Raymond's parents live across the street from Raymond.

-Steve Skrovan, who was a writer on the original series, was part of the team transforming the remake for India and also assisted the team in writing.
+Steve Skrovan, who was a writer of the original series, was part of the team transforming the remake for India and also assisted the team in writing.
 Arshad Sayed, Chirag Mahabal and Sumit Roy wrote the Hindi scripts.

 Speaking about the series Namit Das expressed, "Finally, a show from a man’s point of view — just a fun-loving and light-hearted show.
 In an industry where women-centric kitchen politics rule, here is a show, that for once would address the married man’s perspective."

 The makers wanted to bring the next season of the series but did not get support from the channel as the series did not perform well in terms of TRP.